DuongVu39/Case_Studies_in_Pandas/README.md

 Thinking of teaching students to maybe automate the whole process by creating pipeline?
 Or maybe predicting/ creating alert of recession?
 Think maybe focusing on developing a report about the fundamental economic data would be good here.
 As you mentioned, recreating the BLS' report could be a start, could make comparisons between data in 2008 and today.
 Need to be careful about doing too much in the time you have available.
 You want the lesson to be one coherent story.

-- Lesson 4.1 - PDF reports with pandas, jinja, reports packages. (ideally, you'd use jupyter though).
+- Lesson 4.1 - It took nearly a decade for America to get back they were before TGR

-  - A learning objective: Learn how to generate PDF with pandas
+  - A learning objective:  Plotting median income before and 10 years after TGR. (learning to save plot as image file for report)

-- Lesson 4.2 -
+  Lesson 4.2 - Homeownership 10 years before and after TGR

-  - A learning objective:
+  - A learning objective: Creating pivot table using homeownership data (2 methods using `groupby` or `pd.pivot_table`)

-- Lesson 4.3 - Putting it All Together
+- Lesson 4.3 - Putting them all together: Young people are more reluctant to own a house

-  - A learning objective:
+  - A learning objective: Creating a trend line based on the data

 References: